 If you run into any issues uploading incredibly large files or want to submit other formats including PDF or TIFF, just get in touch so that we can assist.

-If you have any questions about the resolution of your photo or which type of paper to select for your framed photo, please don't hesitate to reach out.
+Please also don't hesitate to reach out with any questions about the resolution of your photo or which type of paper to select.

 You can always contact us via the chat bubble at bottom right or by sending a note to hello@levelframes.com.